benelan/somethings-fishy/README.md

 - Route to the closest land point when the debris is in the ocean.

 - Spatial Analysis: How are we doing in protecting rare species’ living areas?

+- Add Directions Widget to display directions when routed to the nearest debris.

 ## Mapping data sources